Even if you've got a leather jacket and a helmet, additional protection is important.

 Dairyland advertises low rates and offers a wide range of coverage to protect you and your bicycle.
 Below are some standard and non-standard options:

 If you're in the market for cheap motorcycle insurance quotes, your best bet is to shop around with as many companies as possible.
 Only by comparing quotes can you find the best rate for your needs.
 If you're interested in quotes from Liberty Mutual, Dairyland, or Foremost, call us at 888-444-2833 or click below.

 Most insurance policies include liability, collision, and comprehensive coverage.
 Let’s break that down further.

 Liability insurance, coverage for damage you cause to other property or individuals, is required in 47 states with the exception of Florida, Montana, and New Hampshire.
 The lowest amount of coverage you’re required to have is the same as the requirement for auto insurance.
 Check out the table below for more details on the required amounts of coverage by state.

 Collision and comprehensive covers physical damage to your motorcycle.
 Collision coverage refers to when you collide with another vehicle or your vehicle is otherwise damaged in a typical car accident.
 Comprehensive coverage, or sometimes called “other than collision", would cover your motorcycle if it was stolen or damaged by an animal in the road.
 As with car insurance, collision and comprehensive utilizes deductibles that are deducted from a claims payout.
 Deductibles vary per your choice as well as your insurance company but typically range from $250 to $1,000.

-Sometimes called "med pay" for short, medical payments refer to the payments of medical costs for you and your passengers that are injured in the event of an accident.
+Known as Med Pay coverage, medical payments coverage handles medical costs incurred by you and any passengers injured in an accident.
 While riding a motorcycle presents an array of benefits, it can still be dangerous regardless of your level of skill or care.
 Consider if additional medical payments are right for you (note: it is not available in every state).